This article explains the relationship between anxiety and feeling like there is something wrong, odd, or strange about how you feel.

 - For a comprehensive list of Anxiety Disorders Symptoms Signs, Types, Causes, Diagnosis, and Treatment.

 - Anxiety and panic attacks symptoms can be powerful experiences.
 Find out what they are and how to stop them.

 - How to stop an anxiety attack and panic.

 - Free online anxiety tests to screen for anxiety.
 Two minute tests with instant results.
 Such as:

 - Anxiety 101 is a summarized description of anxiety, anxiety disorder, and how to overcome it.

-anxietycentre.com: Information, support, and therapy for problematic anxiety and its sensations and symptoms, including the feel wrong, odd, or strange anxiety symptom.
+anxietycentre.com: Information, support, and therapy for anxiety disorder and its symptoms, including the Feel Wrong, Odd, Strange anxiety symptoms.